ShubhangiDimri/Automated-KG-Pipeline/README.md

 Automated Knowledge Graph Builder
-This project provides a fully automated pipeline that extracts entities and their relationships from unstructured text, utilizing a Large Language Model (LLM), and stores this data as a visual knowledge graph in Neo4j.
-This enables rapid transformation of scientific, technical, historic, or fictional texts into interactive, queryable graph structures—no manual data labeling required.
+This project provides a fully automated pipeline that extracts entities and their relationships from unstructured text using a Large Language Model (LLM), and stores them as a visual knowledge graph in Neo4j.
+It transforms scientific, technical, historical, or fictional texts into interactive, queryable graph structures—with zero manual labeling required.

+ Demo
-Demo: Knowledge Graph Visualization
+Knowledge Graph Visualization

-(Here you can add a screenshot of your final graph)
+Add a screenshot of your final graph here

  Key Features
-Entity and Relationship Extraction: Automatically finds important people, projects, organizations, concepts, and their connections, directly from natural text.
+Entity and Relationship Extraction
+Automatically identifies people, projects, organizations, concepts, and their interconnections directly from natural text.

+LLM-Powered Parsing
-LLM-Powered Parsing: Uses an LLM for context-rich understanding—no hand-written NLP rules.
+Utilizes an LLM for deep, context-rich language understanding—no hand-written NLP rules needed.

+Chunked Document Support
-Chunked Document Support: Handles large files by splitting them into manageable sections to preserve relational context.
+Efficiently processes large files by splitting them into manageable sections while preserving context.

+Graph Database Storage
-Graph Database Storage: Every entity is stored with both a unique ID and a human-friendly name for seamless Neo4j visualization.
+Stores each entity with a unique ID and human-readable name in Neo4j, enabling seamless visualization and querying.

+Easy, Secure Configuration
-Easy, Secure Configuration: All credentials are managed via an .env file; nothing is hardcoded.
+All credentials and configurations are handled via a .env file—no hardcoded secrets.

  Tech Stack
 Language: Python

 LLM Orchestration: LangChain

-LLM: Ollama (LLaMA 3 or other local LLM)
+LLM: Ollama (e.g., LLaMA 3.1)

-Database: Neo4j Graph Database
+Graph Database: Neo4j

 Data Validation: Pydantic

-Configuration: python-dotenv
+Environment Management: python-dotenv

  Project Goals
-Automate the extraction of knowledge graphs (nodes/entities and edges/relationships) from plain text documents.
+- Automate the extraction of knowledge graphs (nodes/entities and edges/relationships) from raw text.

-Leverage LLMs for context-aware understanding of natural language, going beyond simple keyword extraction.
+- Leverage LLMs for context-aware understanding—going beyond keyword spotting.

-Store structured graphs in Neo4j so you can visually explore, query, and analyze the results with ease.
+- Store and visualize structured data in Neo4j for intuitive graph exploration and querying.

-Provide a fully reproducible and extensible pipeline for researchers, teams, or demo purposes.
+- Deliver a fully reproducible, secure, and extensible pipeline for researchers, devs, and demo use.